CR7578/MERN-Project-OnlineFurnitureShop/README.md

 ```

 **3. Setup Environment Variables**
-- Create a .env file in the backend directory with the following variables:
+- Edit a .env file in the Main directory with the following variables:

 Edit this .env values
 ```text